PostHog/posthog.com/contents/blog/best-hipaa-compliant-analytics-tools.md

 - **Surveys:** <span className="text-red text-lg">✖</span>
 - **Customer data platform:** <span className="text-green text-lg">✔</span>

 [Amplitude](https://amplitude.com) sits somewhere between PostHog and Mixpanel.
 It's a product analytics tool at its core, but it also offers extras such as session replay, feature flags, and A/B testing.
+It also offers anomaly detection, which will automatically flag when certain metrics fall outside expected trends, and creating insights based on natural language questions like "signups in the last 30 days".

 #### Amplitude and HIPAA compliance